 - How do I use the metadata in DOAJ?
 DOAJ supports the Open Archives Initiative Protocol for Metadata Harvesting (OAI-PMH) protocols.
 You can also download the list of open access journals.
 These will be imported into an analysis tool, such as MS Excel.
 You can then open the file on your computer and save according to the instructions.
 DOAJ also allows you to “crawl” its website but only if general guidelines are followed and the activity does not affect its performance.
 There is also a feature to keep up with new additions to the DOAJ database.

 Should I Publish in Open Access Journals?

 Now that you’ve become more familiar with open access and DOAJ, you might ask yourself whether you want to publish in this forum.
 There are some advantages and disadvantages to open access and you will need to weigh them against your own career goals.

-For example, some of the advantages are that you can offer your research results immediately to anyone interested, thus furthering the goals of science and possibly encouraging others to continue research in that particular field.
+For example, some of the advantages allow you to offer your research results immediately to anyone interested.
+This helps in furthering the goals of science and possibly encourages others to continue research in that particular field.
 Another is that you can help your institutional library save subscription costs.
 In addition, articles published in the open access forum are more easily found and tend to have greater short-term impacts because they are quickly available.

 Some of the disadvantages might be that you simply cannot afford to pay for publishing your article.
 Publishers of journals that are not open access charge user and subscription fees, but not researcher fees.
 Open access requires that the researcher pay a fee.
-You must also consider that publishing in a prestigious journal that is not open access, especially one with a high impact factor, might speak more about your credibility as a researcher and further your career faster.
+You must also consider that publishing in a prestigious high impact factor journal that is not open access, might speak more about your credibility as a researcher and further your career faster.